pulumi/pulumi-azure-native/README.md

 The Azure Native provider works directly with the Azure Resource Manager (ARM) platform instead of depending on a handwritten layer as with the [classic provider](https://github.com/pulumi/pulumi-azure).
 This approach ensures higher quality and higher fidelity with the Azure platform.

-The Azure Native provider is currently in beta.
-While we try to minimize impact on users, breaking changes may be shipped in minor version updates.

 ## Configuring credentials